Trekkin Weka

 Looking out to the desert through a slot in the ridge

-I decide to make camp at this point to see how I react to the altitude, and also help acclimate a bit.
+I decided to make camp at this point to see how I react to the altitude, and also help acclimate a bit.
 I will be going above 11 000 ft soon, so any acclimation time will be useful.
-From camp, I can walk to the edge of the ridge and see the desert far below me, a stunning visual of how far I’ve come in the last few days.
+From camp, I could walk to the edge of the ridge and see the desert far below me, a stunning visual of how far I’ve come in the last few days.

 Looking out from the ridge right next to camp